 Metering Cloud Infrastructure Products #

-vCenter Server - The vCenter Server usage is calculated by the average capped billed vRAM per a managed VM.
-The vCenter Server usage is reported as part of the Flex Core bundle.
+vCenter Server - Metered based on the average capped billed vRAM per a managed VM.
+Reportеd as part of the FLex Core bundle.

-VMware Cloud Foundation - The usage of VCF is calculated as the time-based average of host CPU core count, aggregated by different VCF editions except for the SDDC Manager license edition.
-The SDDC Manager license edition is metered as an average Capped Billed vRAM GB per VM.
-The VCF editon that is reported is the one selected when the VCF is added to the Usage Meter web application.
+VMware Cloud Foundation - Metering is based on the time-based average of host CPU core count aggregated by different VCF editions except for the SDDC Manager license edition.
+The SDDC Manager license edition is metered as an average Capped Billed vRAM GB per a VM.
+The VCF editon that is reported is the one selected when the VCF is added in the Usage Meter web application.

-vSAN - The vSAN usage is calculated as a monthly average of an hourly count of used capacity (datastore space used).
+vSAN - Metered based on Monthly average of an hourly count of used capacity (datastore space used).
 The vSAN license edition is determined by the vSAN features used by the vCenter VMs.

-NSX- V - The NSX-V usage is calculated as an average capped billed vRAM GB per VM using NSX-V features if bundled or a monthly average of an hourly count of non-unique VMs serviced for the NSX-V Enterprise edition only.
-The edition is determined by the NSX- V features used by the vCenter VMs.
+NSX-V - Metering is based on the average capped billed vRAM GB per a VM using a NSX-V features if bundled or a monthly average of an hourly count of non-unique VMs serviced for the NSX-V Enterprise edition only.
+The edition is determined by the NSX- V features that are used by the vCenter VMs.

-NSX-T - The NSX-T usage is calculated by the average capped billed vRAM in GB per VM using NSX-T features.
+NSX-T - Metered based on the average capped billed vRAM in GB per VM using NSX-T features.
 The reported license edition is determined by the NSX-T features used by the vCenter VMs.

-Cloud Director - The Cloud Director usage is calculated by the number of VMs under management.
+Cloud Director - Metered based on the number VMs under management.